cplusplus/meeting-reports/2025/02-Hagenberg.md

 #### Papers reviewed

-* [P3583R0](https://wg21.link/P3583R0): "Contracts, Types, & Functions" — an approach to make contracts work on function pointers.
+* [P3583R0](https://wg21.link/P3583R0): "Contracts, Types, &amp; Functions" — an approach to make contracts work on function pointers.
 SG21 concluded that this approach doesn't quite work as proposed and the paper needs a revision; feedback to the author was given.
 This paper is now the *third* independent attempt to add contracts on function pointers, highlighting how hard this problem really is.
 * [P3400R0](https://wg21.link/P3400R0): "Controlling Contract-Assertion Properties" — proposes to add labels to Contracts, which addresses many additional use cases that [P2900](https://wg21.link/P2900) on its own does not yet fully address.
 For example, you can have a label to specify in code that a particular contract assertion must always be enforced and can never be ignored or observed.
 This paper, too, needs a revision; feedback to the author was given.

 *****